Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: H-MIMO System Model

-where we use the assumption that the noise is uniformly distributed over the whole $s_R$ area, namely, $\bm{w} \left( {{{\bm{r}}_m}} \right) \triangleq \bm{w}_m$.
+where we assume that the noise is uniformly distributed over the whole $s_R$ area, namely, $\bm{w} \left( {{{\bm{r}}_m}} \right) \triangleq \bm{w}_m$.
 We emphasize that \eqref{eq:MP2MP-ElectricField-Current} builds the input-output model of each $mn$-pair, which can depict any non-uniform current distributions.
 However, it is too complicated to integrate this model for depicting the whole H-MIMO system.
-To further simplify this model, it is reasonable to assume that the current distribution imposed to the antenna element is uniformly distributed over each area $s_{T}$. namely, $\bm{j}(\bm{r}_n) \triangleq \bm{j}_n$, \eqref{eq:MP2MP-ElectricField-Current} can be simplified to
+To further simplify this model, it is reasonable to assume that the current distribution imposed to the antenna element is uniformly distributed over each area $s_{T}$. namely, $\bm{j}(\bm{r}_n) \triangleq \bm{j}_n$.
+Therefore, \eqref{eq:MP2MP-ElectricField-Current} can be simplified to